 “There’s a reason every single mobile company and tech giant is investing millions, if not billions, of dollars in augmented reality (AR) as part of their corporate roadmap.
 AR is a big part of the future of social media marketing.” – Cathy Hackl – You Are Here Immersive Labs

-Like VR, the rise of augmented reality (AR) content is another video marketing predictions for 2019 we’re seeing everywhere.
+Like VR, the rise of augmented reality (AR) content is another video marketing prediction for 2019 we’re seeing everywhere.
 Spurred on by the popularity of applications like Snapchat and Pokémon Go that use AR technology, AR in video marketing creates engagement and intrigue by allowing users to interact with real-world environments AND digital elements.

 5. More In-House Videographers